Shopify SEO

 Rewrite your collection pages

 Add clear H1s, differentiated opening copy, subcategory context, FAQs, and links to related collections.
-Collection pages are often your highest-leverage commercial SEO assets.
+Collection pages are often your highest-leverage commercial SEO assets — they aggregate product authority and target broader category queries that product pages cannot rank for on their own.

 3